MithamoMorgan/LUX_Academy_Week_2_Project_EDA/README.md

 ## WEATHER DATA EXPLORATORY DATA ANALYSIS
 The aim of the project is to perform exploratory data analysis to uncover interesting patterns, insights, and potential anomalies within the weather dataset.
+It is a continuation of the [week 1](https://github.com/MorganTheAnalyst/Lux-Academy-Week-1-Project-Python-Sql-for-Data-Science-and-Analysis) project.
 ### Data Overview and Cleaning:
 The dataset has  8784 entries and 8 columns which are;
 * Date/Time </br>